reproduciblemodels/cmt-yolo/README.md

 - reflective interference,
 - and large variation in defect scale and appearance.

 To address these challenges, this work proposes **CMT-YOLO**, an efficiency-aware redesign of the YOLOv8 detection pipeline for transmission-belt defect detection.
-Instead of introducing a completely new detection paradigm, the proposed method focuses on **task-oriented modifications** to the backbone, neck, and head, aiming to improve weak-defect representation, cross-scale interaction, and localization reliability while preserving lightweight deployment characteristics.
+Rather than introducing a completely new detection paradigm, the proposed method focuses on **task-oriented modifications** to the backbone, neck, and head, aiming to improve weak-defect representation, cross-scale interaction, and localization reliability while preserving lightweight deployment characteristics.

 ---